 Project Pericles Fund of Swarthmore College

 Eugene M. Lang ’38 and the Board of Managers of Swarthmore College created the Swarthmore Project Pericles Fund (PPF) in 2005.
-PPF supports groups of Swarthmore students who study, explore, propose, and implement social and civic-action projects.
+The purpose of the Fund is to supports groups of Swarthmore students who propose and implement social and civic action projects whose scope and sustainability will advance solutions for the issues in question and also promote recognition of students' motivation and capability to address such major issues effectively.
 Any team of two or more currently enrolled students may apply for grants of up to $25,000 to fund projects that are visionary in scope and groundbreaking in practice.
 Projects may have a regional, national, or international focus.
 Students whose formal proposals are accepted and receive Project Pericles Fund grants are designated Periclean Scholars.

 Applications are accepted on a rolling basis.